What is training management software?

 An LMS should be your go-to solution if you're looking to track learner progress typically through an intuitive suite of engaging online content.
 It specialises in the ability to deliver ROI to corporate training departments and ensure compliance.
 Things such as learner collaboration, gamification and bespoke course design are all specific to an LMS.
 If it's solely eLearning that you're offering, there is simply no better or more appropriate option than an LMS.

 Our pick of the bunch however is a training management system (TMS).
 It's an all-encompassing solution that houses functionality to support all aspects of both a commercial training business or internal training department.
 From eCommerce to automated communications and from online learning to detailed reporting, for instructor-led providers there is simply no better solution in terms of business impact.
 With a built in CRM and LMS, a TMS doesn't rely on integrations from other platforms to cover all bases.
 It's already there.

 What's the difference between a training management system and a learning management system?

 There are overlaps in what each system can do, but the main difference between a training management system and a learning management system is intent: A training management system handles your back-office admin through automation.
 A learning management system offers an online platform to manage your eLearning content and track your learner's progress.
-In other words, a TMS is built for course administrators; an LMS is built for your delegates.
+In other words, a TMS is built for operational performance; an LMS is built for your delegate learning experience.